Aberdeen Railway: Construction and initial opening

 The Aberdeen Railway proceeded with constructing its line, and on 1 February 1848 it opened from the junctions with the A&FR to Montrose and Brechin.
 Both were on branches, with Brechin served from Bridge of Dun, and Montrose from Dubton, which was the northernmost point on the authorised main line at the time, and not a destination of great importance.
 Only 17 miles (27 km) had been constructed.

 The site of the stations at both Brechin and Montrose had been controversial; at Brechin the station was sited nearer the town centre than originally planned; at Montrose the station could not be constructed in its intended location, and a temporary station at Victoria Bridge was used.
-A Mr Cloudsley operated a horse bus connection until the proper terminus opened on 8 February 1850.
+A Mr Cloudsley operated a horse-drawn omnibus connection until the proper terminus opened on 8 February 1850.
 A local newspaper reported it as "The roomiest and best [station] in the northern part of the kingdom", but this seems to have been hyperbole, and the station was reconstructed in 1864.

 The Aberdeen Railway Company had run out of money, and the state of trade was such that raising more would not be easy, yet £300,000 was needed.
 A shareholders' meeting in October 1848 considered some radical proposals, including a takeover by the English London and North Western Railway.
 The company decided to continue alone, and the only way out was to issue preference shares, authorised by Parliament in the Aberdeen Railway Act 1848 (11 & 12 Vict. c. lxvii).
 The shares were taken up, and northwards construction resumed.
 On 30 October 1848 the line was extended to Limpet Mill, north of Stonehaven, and it reached Portlethen on 13 December 1849.
 Passenger services on the extended route started on 1 February 1850.